Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Introduction

 \section{Introduction}

-Video-language pre-training with the goal of learning transferable multi-modal representations has recently attracted much attention that finds numerous applications~\cite{akbari2021vatt,bain2021frozen,ge2022bridging,lei2021less,li2020hero,li2022align,luo2020univl,miech2019howto100m,xu2021videoclip}.
-Such a model trained on those web-crawled unlabeled noisy data achieves promising performance on various downstream tasks, ranging from single-modal video action recognition to multi-modal text-video retrieval.
-Video-language pre-training typically follows the pipeline: a) encoding video and text pairs into latent representations; b) modality fusion and interaction; c) pre-training on specific objectives.
+Videos are composed of groups of pixels spanning spatially and temporally.
+Semantically related groups of pixels form the objects in the visual scenes and their changes through space and time vividly show the action and interactions of physical world.
+Scene switching further complicates the video story line and finally depicts attractive video stories.
+The similar structures also appear in the paragraphs when they come to describe the videos.
+Captions are built from the basic grammar components such as nouns and verbs, and sentences are concatenated to describe complex scenes.

-Existing methods typically optimize these three components in the pre-training pipeline by designing expressive encoders~\cite{bain2021frozen,li2022align,ge2022bridging,nagrani2022learning,ma2023temporal}, fusing two modalities via a cross-encoder~\cite{ge2022bridging,li2022align,lei2021less,li2020hero,luo2020univl,xu2021vlm,zhu2020actbert}, or adopting a combination of various pre-training tasks such as contrastive learning and masked modeling~\cite{li2022align,ge2022bridging,fu2021violet,zellers2022merlot,cao2022locvtp,ge2022miles}.
-While these modifications benefit the pre-trained model, they lack local discriminative capabilities.
-Instead, we approach the video-language pre-training task from a different perspective with a focus on local fine-grained information.
+Modern video-language models (VLMs), however, mostly neglect the fine-grained structures of such video-text pairs during the development.
+Video-language pre-training typically follows the pipeline: (1) encoding video and text pairs into latent representations, (2) modality fusion, and (3) pre-training on specific objectives.
+Existing methods typically optimize these three components in the pre-training pipeline by designing expressive encoders~\citep{bain2021frozen,li2022align,ge2022bridging,nagrani2022learning,ma2023temporal}, fusing two modalities via a cross-encoder~\citep{ge2022bridging,li2022align,lei2021less,li2020hero,luo2020univl,xu2021vlm,zhu2020actbert}, or adopting a combination of various pre-training tasks such as contrastive learning and masked modeling~\citep{li2022align,ge2022bridging,fu2021violet,zellers2022merlot,cao2022locvtp,ge2022miles}.
+While these modifications benefit the pre-trained model, their lack of local discriminative modeling poses challenges for VLMs to further understand complex videos.